oviirup/jiosaavn-extension/readme.md

 It uses [JioSaavn API](https://github.com/cachecleanerjeet/JiosaavnAPI) developed by [cachecleanerjeet](https://github.com/cachecleanerjeet) to fetch Songs Data.

-After Fetching data it gives out MP3 file with neatly organised tags and album art with the help of `ID3.js`
+After Fetching data it gives out MP3 file with neatly organized tags and album art with the help of `ID3.js`

 ## Features